- December 2018

 Message from the Chief Health Officer

-This report, a requirement of the Public Health and Wellbeing Act 2008, provides a snapshot of the health of Victorians.
+This report provides a snapshot of the health of Victorians.
 It presents information from several sources and highlights key topics to paint a broad picture of the health of Victorians.

 Maternal and infant health

 Discussing two key issues for maternal and infant health in Victoria, safe sleeping of infants and improving health outcomes for Aboriginal women and babies.